imusabkhan/Recon.py/README.md

 ```bash
 python3 recon.py scope.txt
 ```

+## Summary
+The `recon.py` script in this repository performs the following tasks:

+1. **Active/Passive Subdomain Enumeration:**
+   - Utilizes various tools for discovering subdomains within a specified scope.

+2. **Finding Valid Subdomains:**
+   - Searches for valid subdomains.

+3. **Filtering Web Applications:**
+   - Filters out web applications running on default ports 80/443 using httpx.

+4. **Finding Vulnerabilities:**
+   - Uses nuclei to find low-hanging fruits and vulnerabilities, then sends output notifications to Discord, Slack, or email via notify.

+5. **Port Scanning and Filtering:**
+   - Performs port scans on discovered domains using rustscan and filters out web servers running on non-default ports.

+6. **Asset Discovery in Cloud Environments:**
+   - Discovers assets in cloud environments using cloudenum and sends output notifications to Discord, Slack, or email via notify.

+7. **Crawling Valid Assets:**
+   - Utilizes tools like katana, hakrawler, and gospider to crawl valid discovered assets for endpoints, JavaScript files, and new subdomains.

+Feel free to explore and customize these scripts and tools based on your specific needs.
+Contributions and feedback are welcome!

 **Note:** I personally use this script on my Digital Ocean VPS and have not tested it on my local network.